MaxBrockbank/Bierres_with_Redux/README.md

 <p align="center">Updated on Feb 18, 2021</p>

 # Description
 Bierre's Taphouse is a React application where a user manages inventory for the business.
-There is full CRUD functionality for beers to create new ones, edit and delete exisiting ones and as well as manipulate their current quantity.
+There is full CRUD functionality for beers to create new ones, edit and delete exisiting ones and as well as manipulate their current quantity, as well as state solely managed by Redux.

 ## Required Technologies